peterdev123/Sorting_Algorithms/README.md

 # Sorting Python

-Coding all sorting algorithms with python.
+Coding sorting algorithms with python.
 This is my way of reforging my skill with python language